hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

 However, there are certain distinctions to note:

-* References to the original order stored in Shopify notes are saved in HotWax Commerce as a “communication event” and subsequently sent to NetSuite as a “memo” on the order.
+* References to the original order stored in Shopify notes are saved in HotWax Commerce as a `communication event` and subsequently sent to NetSuite as a `memo` on the order.
-* Exchange orders have a discount code labeled "loop-discount" applied to them.
+* Exchange orders have a discount code labeled `loop-discount` applied to them.
 This discount code is also present in NetSuite.
-Consequently, HotWax Commerce ensures that the exchange order is synchronized to NetSuite with this exact code, with the discount amount shared as the "Rate."
+Consequently, HotWax Commerce ensures that the exchange order is synchronized to NetSuite with this exact code, with the discount amount shared as the `Rate.`
 * All exchange orders have a discount code applied to them.
 When the amount of the exchange order item is the same as that of the original order item, the value of the exchange order becomes zero due to the applied discount.
 In these instances, there is no need to create customer deposits in NetSuite.
 In the event the value of an exchange order item exceeds the value of the original order item, customer deposits should be created in NetSuite to reflect the authorized payments.

 Since our current customers are not capturing additional payments for exchanges in Shopify, payment preferences are not being created in HotWax, and subsequently, customer deposits are not being generated in NetSuite.